 Students have several summer orientation programs from which to choose.
 Students are encouraged to register early for an Orientation session, as many sessions fill to capacity.
 Registration for an orientation session must be completed before the first day of the session.
 The university offers a special program for parents and guests that runs concurrently with the student programs.
 The parent programs are designed to answer questions about the college experience at KU and services for students.
 Orientation dates can be found on the Orientation website.
 Dates will vary based on your admission level (freshman or transfer) and academic field (Engineering or Pre-Engineering).

 All Summer Orientation sessions for freshmen admitted directly to the School of Engineering the will be one-day programs.
 The sessions begin in the Kansas Memorial Union.
 The small group advising sessions will be in the afternoon in LEEP2.
 Students will enroll online after they are advised.

 Readmitted students are not required to attend orientation.
-They should contact their department directly to schedule a one-on-one advising session.
-Advising sessions may also be available through the Engineering Student Success Office, 785-864-3881.
+They should contact their academic advisor or department directly to schedule a one-on-one academic advising session.